Guatemala to Mexico

 Very early this morning (about 6.30am) we head back to Belize City by water taxi, and travel by bus to the border with Mexico (approx. 4 hrs).
 After crossing the border we head to the Mexican town of Chetumal where we swap buses and head to our final destination: Tulum (approx. 3 hrs).

 Day 11 Tulum

 Tulum is a beach paradise on the Caribbean coast.
 Spend your time relaxing on the beach or strolling along the white sands.
 In the evenings kick back and watch the waves with a margarita.
 For a taste of Mayan architecture take an optional visit of the ruins of Tulum.
 These ruins sit atop a cliff amid palm fringed beaches and white sand beaches.
 You can even go for a swim within its ancient walls.

 Day 12 Playa del Carmen

 The last leg of our journey is a short one after all this travelling.
 We hop on a local Mexican bus that will take us to Playa del Carmen (approx. 1.5 hours), our departure destination.

 With azure waters, powdery beaches and a European feel, Playa del Carmen is a resort city close to Cancun but without the party atmosphere.
 Spend your time snorkelling among the mangroves, diving in underground caverns or strolling along the white sands.
-In the evenings kick back and watch the waves with a margarita.
 For adventures further afield take a ferry across the turquoise seas to Cozumel, an island famous for its reef diving.